Achifaifa/urlol/readme.md

 #### Known issues:

-* When loading the page for the first time it works just fine, but when pausing/replaying or reloading the page the sound does not work.
-Working on it.
+* When loading the page for the first time it works just fine, but when pausing/replaying or reloading the page the sound may not work.
+Apparently a wrong HTML formatting fixed the issue? ¯\_(ツ)_/¯